miya0001/simple-map/readme.txt

 [map lat="37.77493" lng="-122.41942" width="100%" height="400px" zoom="15"]
 Text you would
 like to appear
 as a tooltip
 goes here
 [/map]

 In this case there will be a marker on the map with a tooltip appearing on click on said marker.
 You can use simple html as the tooltip content.

+== Screenshots ==

+1. Very easy.
+2. Info Window.
+3. Mobile Support.
+(Google static map)

 == Changelog ==

+= 1.3.0 =
+* Update gmaps.js to 0.4.9.

+= 1.2.0 =
+* Tested on the WordPress 3.8.
+* Add Grunt.

 = 1.1.0 =
-*Added support for gmaps.js tooltip on markers
+* Added support for gmaps.js tooltip on markers

 = 1.0.0 =
 * Delete hl=ja param from static map link uri.